defenseunicorns/zarf-package-bare-metal/zarf-bootstrap-usb/README.md

 o figure out how to do an unattended install?
 Where does the cloud-init.yaml live?

-- figure out how to build Zarf PXE package
+o figure out how to build Zarf PXE package
   - zarf package create

-- download deps & add to USB
+o download deps & add to USB

-- add firstboot script & runonce service
+o add firstboot script & runonce service
   - zarf-package-bare-metal/zarf-package-pxe-server/manifests/games-role.cm.yaml

+- get the damned USB sync to work!
+  - write to .img & dd onto usb maybe?

 - make sure it works without internet connection on the VM!